 Lab Established July 1, 2004

 The focus of my research is to better understand how dietary fats influence health and disease throughout life with emphasis on the prevention of chronic disease.
 Currently, a major area of study is the role of omega-3 fatty acids in breast cancer prevention.
 Studies are examining how early life exposure to omega-3 fatty acids influences mammary gland development and risk developing breast cancer later in life.
 In addition, I have interests in other bioactive fatty acids including trans fats and conjugated linoleic acids.
 Active research is also focused on nutrigenomics, investigating how polymorphisms present in fatty acid desaturase genes influences omega 3, 6 and 9 fatty acid metabolism.
-Other areas of interest includes Alzheimer’s disease, bone metabolism and fatty liver disease.
+Other areas of interest includes Alzheimer’s disease, bone metabolism, concussion injury and fatty liver disease.

 Research activities in my lab utilize animal based models (transgenic and knock-out) which have been used to study the effects of omega-3 and omega-6 fatty acids in multiple tissues including bone, brain, eyes, muscle, kidney, and liver.
 By studying the impact of fatty acids in a diversity of tissues, a big picture emerges demonstrating how the quality of fat in the diet influences the function and physical characteristics of tissues that may protect them against long term disease risk.
 For example, we have shown that lifelong exposure to omega-3 fatty acids reduce mammary tumour development, enhances bone strength, increases visual acuity, and supports a healthy brain.
 Thus, the inclusion of omega-3 fatty acids in the diet may be useful in preventing breast cancer, osteoporosis, macular degeneration, and Alzheimer’s disease.